This post may feature affiliate links. Please read our disclosure policy.

 “Tomatillo” is a Spanish word that translates to “little tomato” in English.

-The sticky part found on tomatillos (withanolides) are a defense mechanism to ward of harmful insects.
+The sticky part found on tomatillos (withanolides) is a defense mechanism to ward off harmful insects.
 To get rid of the stickiness, remove the husks and rinse them in water.

 All members of the nightshade family contain a poisonous compound, called solanine.
 It can be found in the leaves, fruit, and roots of these foods.
 As for tomatillos, as long as they’re ripe, the husk is removed, and the sticky film is washed off, they’re completely safe to eat.

 If you’re wondering what ingredients like piloncillo or Mexican oregano and how to use them, take a peek at some of our other guides:

 Now you know the tomatillo has an extensive culinary history spanning back to Aztec times.
 It’s a prominent ingredient in not only Mexican cuisine but also in a variety of other dishes worldwide.